alim-ansari/konnect-mates/README.md

 ### Version 3 :

-	v3.2.4 : Fixed search profiles and github no username found error solved v3.2.2 : Fixed chat and comment typing section and designed it with material theme v3.2.0 : Fixed Layout and Styling of User profile section
+	v3.5.6 : Added Terms & Conditions and updated Register page v3.5.0 : Updated application as progressive web application and fixed download pdf orientation v3.3.7 : Added feature of Install as an application and added instructions for the same v3.2.4 : Fixed search profiles and github no username found error solved v3.2.2 : Fixed chat and comment typing section and designed it with material theme v3.2.0 : Fixed Layout and Styling of User profile section